Muhammad al-'Arifi

-Muhammad bin Abdul-Rahman Al-Arifi (محمد بن عبد الرحمن العريفي, born 15 July 1970) is a Saudi Arabian author and Da'i.
-He is a graduate of King Saud University, and member of the Muslim World League and the Association of Muslim Scholars.
+Muhammad bin Abdul-Rahman al-Arifi (محمد بن عبد الرحمن العريفي; born 15 July 1970) is a Saudi Arabian author and Da'i.
+He is a graduate of King Saud University and member of the Muslim World League and the Association of Muslim Scholars.

-Social media popularity
+Events

+In 2013, Muslim Brotherhood affiliation was denied by Al-Arifi and Adil al-Kalbani, saying that they are affiliated with the Union of Muslim Scholars.

+In 2014, He said that jihad in Syria is incumbent and did apologia for al-Nusra while visiting the Imam Muhammad ibn Abd al-Wahhab Mosque in Qatar.

 As of 2016, Al-Arifi had over 20 million followers on Twitter.

-Muslim Brotherhood affiliation was denied for Al-Arifi and Adil al-Kalbani by al-Kalbani, saying that they are affiliated with the Union of Muslim Scholars.

-He said that Syria jihad is incumbent and did apologia for al-Nusra, visiting the Imam Muhammad ibn Abd al-Wahhab Mosque in Qatar.

-Al-Arifi had a discussion with Saudi Deputy crown prince Mohammad bin Salman Al Saud (MBS)and then tweeted and posted a photo of them smiling together.
+In 2016, Al-Arifi had a discussion with Saudi Deputy crown prince Mohammad bin Salman Al Saud (MBS) and then tweeted and posted a photo of them smiling together.
 The discussion was held on the same day as Saudi Vision 2030 began.
 He asked God to bless MBS and posted his thanks.
-Al-Arifi met with MBS again and talked with him and posted the photo of them smiling together on Twitter.
+Al-Arifi met with Mohammed bin Salman again and talked with him and posted the photo of them smiling together on Twitter.
 They talked about the future of the Islamic world and of the Kingdom (of Saudi Arabia).
 King Saud University employs Al-Arifi.

 Al-Arifi's Twitter account was suspended in 2018.

-In February 2021 it was reported that Al-Arifi was under watch by Saudi government authorities and that his moves and actions were being followed using spy devices and a tracking knee band.
+In February 2021, it was reported that Al-Arifi was under watch by Saudi government authorities and that his moves and actions were being followed using spy devices and a tracking knee band.